-15 years ago in the CDMO space, it was quite rare for a prospective customer to come ‘armed’ with a third party consultant.
-As the frequency of consultant involvement increased over the years, it was often a complex three-way dialogue to navigate…who was the voice of our customer?
+Many years ago in the CDMO space, it was quite rare for a prospective customer to come ‘armed’ with a third-party consultant.
+As the frequency of consultant involvement increased over the years, it was often a complex three-way dialogue to navigate, who was the voice of our customer?
 To what extent should a service provider provide scientific recommendations?

-What support do customers need to ensure success of their formulation and their molecule?
+What support do customers need to ensure the success of their formulation and their molecule?

-As a ‘service provider’, I believe that there are two things more important than anything else to position a drug development program for success – proactive communication and a strong scientific problem-solving ability.
-Both rather obvious, perhaps, but often a challenge within busy CDMOs focusing on operational delivery and ‘meeting milestones’.
-With outsourcing from big pharma and small to mid-biopharma often involving multiple vendors, it is imperative that there is a strong degree of coordination across all stakeholders.
+As a service provider, we believe that there are two things more important than anything else to position a drug development program for success – proactive communication and a strong scientific problem-solving ability.
+Both are rather obvious, perhaps, but often a challenge within busy CDMOs focusing on operational delivery and ‘meeting milestones’.
+With outsourcing from big pharma and small to mid-biopharma often involving multiple vendors, there must be a strong degree of coordination across all stakeholders.
 Too often delays result from poor cross-management of timelines and deliverables between external vendors.
-Challenges are not uncommon during development, but the ability to ensure smooth communication and coordination as well as scientific evaluation and actions means that a consultancy role can add value, save time and ultimately cost.
+Challenges are not uncommon during development, but the ability to ensure smooth communication and coordination as well as scientific evaluation and actions means that a consultancy role can add value, and save time and ultimately cost.

-When you pair strong scientific thinking and great communication skills with the unique and proven ability to integrate drug product development with clinical dosing/testing – it is a differentiated and winning combination provided by Quotient!
+When you pair strong scientific thinking and great communication skills with the unique and proven ability to integrate drug product development with clinical dosing/testing – it is a differentiated and unique combination provided by our team.

 Our clients are developing valuable assets to bring potentially life-saving medicines to patients – they should feel that this value and burden is understood and shared by those organizations supporting their development process.